Quietdrive: History

 In November 2004, the band flew to New York and met with Epic department heads, including head of A&R Ben Goldman, label chief Steve Barnett, head of marketing Lee Stimmel, and radio-promo heads Joel Klaiman and Jacqueline Saturn.
 Following that visit, final terms were negotiated and a long form was signed.

 When All That's Left Is You is Quietdrive's first LP, produced, engineered and mixed by Matt Kirkwold and James Harley of World Record Productions with additional mixing by Chris Lord-Alge, Mark Endert and Brian King from Burlington Ontario Canada, was released in May 2006.
-Its first single was "Rise from the Ashes" and was used on Electronic Arts' NHL 07 soundtrack.
+Its first single was "Rise from the Ashes" and was used on EA Sports' NHL 07 soundtrack.
 In 2006, the band released a cover version of the Cyndi Lauper song "Time After Time" to nationwide radio play.
 The song is also used for the WNBA "Have You Seen Her?" advertising campaign.
 The song became a minor hit on pop radio, reaching No. 25 on the syndicated American Top 40 countdown show.
 It was also used on the soundtrack of the 2006 feature film John Tucker Must Die, and in the trailer for the 2008 remake of the film Prom Night.